 Not everyone can live the #vanlife, but almost anyone can sleep in a car.
 Whether you’re on an epic road trip or want the earliest start possible from the trailhead, your nights should still be comfortable.
 These tips and hacks will make your car so cozy, you might find yourself sleeping in the driveway at home.
-Make sure to follow Leave No Trace principles and common sense safety practices; never sleep in a vehicle with the engine running.
+While car camping, make sure to follow Leave No Trace principles and common sense safety practices; never sleep in a vehicle with the engine running.

 Location, location, location